Looking for thick, fudgy and super simple to make Gluten-Free Vegan Brownies that are also egg free, oil free, Paleo?

 Preheat oven to 350 degrees F.

-Spray a 6 x 6 pyrex or Corningware baking dish with oil spray. (a 8 x 5 loaf pan also works well.)
+Spray a 6 x 6 Pyrex or Corningware baking dish with oil spray. (an 8 x 5 loaf pan also works well.)

 Toss in chocolate chips and stir well to combine.